FACTBOX-Busy skiing: UK PM's ex-adviser accuses government of COVID failings | Health

 Cummings said Johnson was told on March 14, 2020, he needed to implement a lockdown, but the government did not have a plan.
 "On the 14th we said to the prime minister: 'you are going to have to lockdown' - but there is no lockdown plan, it doesn't exist," Cummings said.

-SECRECY Cummings described the secrecy surrounding decisions made by a grouping of top scientific advisers to the government as a "catastrophic mistake".

-"I think there's absolutely no doubt at all that the process by which (Scientific Advisory Group for Emergencies) SAGE (took decisions) was secret, and overall the whole thinking around the strategy was secret, was an absolutely catastrophic mistake because it meant there wasn't proper scrutiny," he said.
 He said the process of deciding how to tackle the spread of coronavirus in the early days was "closed", describing it as a "group think bubble" that struggled to change course.
+HEALTH MINISTER "LIES"

+Cummings said health minister Matt Hancock should have been fired for "lying" in government meetings on COVID-19.
+"I think that the Secretary of State for Health (Hancock), should have been fired for at least 15, 20 things including lying to everybody in multiple occasions in meeting after meeting in the cabinet room and publicly," Cummings told a parliamentary committee.

+He listed two occasions when he believed Hancock had lied, including when the health minister told Johnson and Cummings that the situation with PPE (personal protective equipment) was fine when, Cummings said, the government did not have enough.
+The health ministry gave no immediate comment to the charge.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)